Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

    Here, we create two instances of :class:`WidgetTestCase`, each of which runs a single test.

+   .. versionchanged:: 3.2
+      :class:`TestCase` can be instantiated successfully without providing a method name.
+This makes it easier to experiment with :class:`TestCase` from the interactive interpreter.

    *methodName* defaults to :meth:`runTest`.

    :class:`TestCase` instances provide three groups of methods: one group used